 The bottom line: All weddings need a checklist, even if you’re planning a no-nonsense courthouse ceremony.

 The excitement of getting engaged is something to cherish, but it can also stand in the way of planning.
 Even at this early stage, you’ll need to get on the same page as your fiance and check a few crucial tasks off your courthouse wedding checklist.

 When discussing the possibility of a courthouse wedding, talk through the factors on this checklist:

-Timing: The beauty of courthouse weddings is that they’re faster than traditional venue ceremonies.
-If you’re looking to make your union official as soon as possible, then a courthouse wedding is the way to go.
-Talk to your partner about the timeline you’re considering, and make sure you’re on the same page when it comes to a date.
+Timing: The beauty of courthouse weddings is that they’re faster than traditional weddings.
+If you’re looking to make your union official as soon as possible, then a this is the way to go.
+Talk to your partner about the wedding day timeline you’re considering, and make sure you’re on the same page when it comes to a date.

 The guest list: Courthouse weddings are small.
 Make sure you and your partner agree about keeping the guest list short.
 Discuss who you want to present if anyone at all.
 Most states require one or two witnesses to marry two individuals, which means you’ll have to decide whether these witnesses are friends, family, or strictly professional (like a photographer or city hall employee).

-How you feel: Opting for a courthouse wedding is a big decision.
+How you feel: Opting to have your wedding at a local courthouse is a big decision.
 While some couples couldn’t be happier about their quickie wedding, others may leave with feelings of regret.
 Before committing to a city hall wedding, make sure both of you are fully confident in your choice.